 “I believe in background check laws and many of them are appropriate, but in every instance?
 There are some instances when it’s not practical, like say for example somebody inherited a gun from their grandfather.
 Those transactions I’m not sure should require that kind of universal background check,” he said.

-Still, it hasn’t been the smoothest hearing for Sessions, who underwent a similar hearing for a federal judgeship in 1986.
+Still, it wasn’t the smoothest hearing for Sessions, who underwent a similar confirmation hearing for a federal judgeship in 1986.
 The Senate Judiciary Committee in that instance, which was also Republican-controlled, narrowly rejected Sessions’ bid amid allegations of racism.

 On Tuesday, Sessions was repeatedly interrupted by protestors that sought to remind committee members and the general public of those 30-year-old allegations.
 One of two protestors in KKK robes shouted at Sessions at one point, before they were removed.
 “Wait a minute — you can’t arrest me, I’m white!” shouted the protestor.
 “White people don’t get arrested.”
 Other protestors interrupted the hearing by shouting “NO TRUMP, NO KKK, NO FASCIST USA!”

-Lewis and Sessions were photographed holding hands in March 2015 at the 50th anniversary of “Bloody Sunday” on the Edmund Pettus Bridge, where civil rights marchers, including Lewis, clashed with police in 1965.
-Trump transition team members circulated the photos of Lewis and Sessions just before Lewis spoke Wednesday.
+Just before Lewis spoke Wednesday, Trump transition team members circulated photos of Lewis and Sessions holding hands in March 2015 at the 50th anniversary of “Bloody Sunday” on the Edmund Pettus Bridge, where civil rights marchers, including Lewis, clashed with police in 1965.

 Sessions called allegations of racism “damnably false” Tuesday, saying, “I abhor the Klan and what it represents and its hateful ideology.”